pluralitybook/plurality/contents/english/07-01-conclusion.md

 Technology has had a dramatic effect on those connections.
 From the railroad to the telegraph to the telephone; to Facebook connecting us to old kindergarten friends and new like-minded allies; to Zoom holding businesses and families together during Covid, we have benefited enormously from technology’s capacity to forge and strengthen human connection.

 At the same time, technology has also clearly driven us apart.
-Business models based on a fight for attention have prioritized outrage over curiosity, echo chambers over shared understanding, and practically unfettered mis- and disinformation.
+Business models based on a fight for attention have prioritized outrage over curiosity, echo chambers over shared understanding, and practically unfettered information manipulation.

 And given the pace and transformative capacity of AI, we now stand at a crossroads.
 Whether technology will steer us closer together or further apart will define the next phase of human experience.
 And for the moment -- but not for much longer – the choice of which way we go is up to us.